Aardwolf-Social/aardwolf/INSTALL.md

 Theoretically, Aardwolf should run anywhere that Rust and PostgreSQL run, though at the moment it has only been tested on linux and OSX.

+> NOTE: These instructions may help in installing a production version, but are intended for developers to be able to build and test their changes.
+If in doubt, seek out documentation from your distribution package or from [the `doc` folder](doc).

 ## Installing Requirements

 ### Installing PostgreSQL